Tangermünde sights

 What is reminiscent of the Hanseatic League in Tangermünde?

-The Stephanskirche is one of the Tangermünde sights, which is also worth a visit.
-It cannot be overlooked, towering over all the buildings in the city.
-Even from a distance it is easy to see.
+The church is one of Tangermünde's must-sees, and it's also worth a visit.
+It's impossible to miss, towering above all the town's buildings.
+It's easily recognizable even from afar.
 The Gothic church was built in the 14th and 15th centuries.
-The church also offers some sights inside.
-Here the pulpit and the Scherer organ are worth a look.
-The organ dates from the early baroque period.
-They have been restored.
-Therefore, it is one of the few musical instruments on which one can play the music of the early baroque authentically.
+The interior of the church also offers several sights.
+The pulpit and the Scherer organ are worth a look.
+The organ dates from the early Baroque period and has been restored, making it one of the few musical instruments on which early Baroque music can be played authentically.
+In November 2023, an astronomical clock was installed in St. Stephen's Church, reflecting the town's Hanseatic heritage.

 Before we leave Tangermünde, we make a detour